boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ### Image

 The `Image` section allows you to configure the image data for each number card/records.
-The image data may be the direct URL for the records or contains the part of the URL.
+The image data may be the direct URL for the records or contain part of the URL.

 #### Direct URL